-The world’s largest publicly-traded oil and gas company by market value (China’s Sinopec and Royal Dutch Shell are larger by revenue) has ridden out the collapse in crude prices better than most, its vertically-integrated model allowing downstream businesses to capture the value that upstream operations lose when oil prices are low.
-Even so, ExxonMobil’s once impregnable balance sheet is showing holes: the company lost its AAA credit rating from Stardard & Poor’s in April after 67 years.
-Total spending on investments and dividends was 40% more than the combined cash flow from operations and asset sales in 2015 (it wants to cut capex by 25% this year).
-ExxonMobil remains the industry benchmark for everything from profitability to safety standards, but its rocky relationship with Climate Change remains its Achilles’ Heel.
-State attorneys in both New York and California have opened probes into whether it misled investors over the risks to its business from climate change, against a background of allegations (which it denies) that it suppressed scientific research that came to inconvenient conclusions.
+The world’s largest publicly-traded oil and gas company by market value has ridden out a collapse in crude prices better than most, its vertically-integrated model allowing downstream businesses to capture the value that upstream operations lose when oil prices are low.
+Even so, ExxonMobil’s once impregnable balance sheet is showing holes, and the company has tumbled a few spots compared to last year’s list.
+ExxonMobil remains the industry benchmark for everything from profitability to safety standards, but its rocky relationship with climate change remains its Achilles’ heel.
+The company has more than 35,000 gross and more than 29,000 net operated wells, was founded in 1870, and is headquartered in Irving, Texas.

 News about Exxon Mobil

 Stocks plummeted Thursday.

 First-quarter results are a shot at redemption.

 It’ll be like the George W. Bush administration after 9/11.